samplackett/todo-list/README.md

 # Todo List

 Super simple todo app built in Python.
-(Forked)

 The instructions in this README file assume you are running the application on an Ubuntu or Debian machine.